glowithpride/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that prints a new file
+a script that displays a confused smiley